 Washington state water quality standards for TDG during the non-fish and fish-spill seasons are established by the WDOE (see Washington Administrative Code (WAC) 173-201A-200(1)(f)).
 The standard for TDG (in percent saturation (%SAT)) during the non-fish spill season (September 1 through March 31) is 110 %SAT for any hourly measurement.
-The standard for TDG in 2020 during the summer fish-spill season (July 1 through August 31) is 120 %SAT in the tailrace of the dam spilling water for fish and 115 %SAT in the forebay of the next downstream dam, based on the average of the twelve highest hourly readings in a day.
-Also, a one-hour, 125 %SAT maximum standard for TDG applied throughout the Project.

-New for 2020, intended to help aid in fish passage, the WDOE implemented a short-term modification to the spring fish-spill season (April 1 to June 30) for Columbia River dam operators.
-This short-term modification offers the option for dam operators to increase spill during the spring fish-spill season to the following TDG levels:
+In 2020, WDOE implemented a modification to the spring fish-spill season (April 1 to June 30) for Columbia River dam operators which was intended to help aid in fish passage.
+This modification offered an option for dam operators to increase spill during the spring fish-spill season to the following TDG levels:

-- 125 %SAT in the tailrace of the dam spilling water for fish (based on the average of the twelve highest consecutive hourly readings in a day) - 126 %SAT maximum standard in the tailrace of the dam spilling water for fish (based on the average of any two consecutive hourly readings in a day) - The forebay compliance TDG standard for the next downstream dam is removed during the spring fish-spill season (April 1 to June 30)
+- 125 %SAT in the tailrace of the dam spilling water for fish (based on the average of the twelve highest consecutive hourly readings in a day); - 126 %SAT maximum standard in the tailrace of the dam spilling water for fish (based on the average of any two consecutive hourly readings in a day); and - the forebay compliance TDG standard for the next downstream dam is removed during the spring fish-spill season (April 1 to June 30).

-To comply with the above modified TDG standards, dam operators are required to provide WDOE with an approved biological monitoring plan to measure impacts of fish (both salmonid and native species) to increased TDG conditions throughout the spring fish-spill season.
-Grant PUD opted into this short-term TDG modification for the spring fish-spill season in 2020 and will submit a monitoring plan for 2021 to comply with the TDG modifications set forth by the WDOE.
+To comply with the above modified TDG standards, operators were required to provide WDOE with an approved biological monitoring plan to measure impacts of fish (both salmonid and native species) to increased TDG conditions throughout the spring fish-spill season.
+Grant PUD opted into this TDG modification and submitted a biological monitoring plan for the spring fish-spill season in 2020.